Cognitive behavioural therapy (CBT)

 If you think you might harm yourself or are worried someone else might come to immediate harm, call the emergency services on 999 or go to your local accident and emergency department.

-What can cognitive behavioural therapy (CBT) help with?
+Uses of cognitive behavioural therapy (CBT)

 CBT has been recommended as an effective treatment for many mental health problems, including: